Donate Menu

 The retention period will be computed from the end of the financial year to which the records relate.
 All documents will then be destroyed confidentially.
 Toybox will be provided with a certificate to say that the records have been securely shredded.
 More detail is given in the separate Data Archiving, Retention and Disposal Policy and Guidance for each type of data.

-In the case of a data breach Toybox will assess the extent of the breach and the effect on individuals including emotional distress, and physical or material damage.
-Toybox’s Data Protection Officer will notify the ICO within 24 hours of becoming aware of a data breach with the essential facts.
-Where a breach is likely to adversely affect the personal data of individuals Toybox will notify all those involved.
+All data breaches must be reported to the DPO immediately who will notify the ICO within 72 hours of becoming aware of a data breach with the essential facts.
+Where a breach is likely to adversely affect the personal data of individuals, Toybox will follow the procedures as outlined in the policy link below.

 All individuals who are the subject of personal data held by Toybox are entitled to: